llNorthPolell/TicTacToe/README.md

 -----------

 I had spare time at work since we had to wait for some trucks to arrive before we can leave.
-Made this within 2 hours out of notepad since I can't install anything from a company computer.
+Made this within 2 hours out of notepad since I can't install anything on a company computer.

 Tools Used